Kadeeja-Hiba/first-resume/README.md

 # first-resume
-A resume that created using HTML
+A resume that created using HTML,CSS,Bootstrap

+## please find the resume pdf in root folder